Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

 Drawing an analogy between feature selection and input-output configuration search, the optimization problem can be modified as

-where $x_{in}$ represents the input sample and $x_{out}$ represents the output sample of the original data.
+where $x_{in}$ represents the input and $x_{out}$ represents the output feature space of the original data.
 Equation \ref{eq2} and \ref{eq4} exhibit similarities that trace back to the same underlying problem when $h = g\circ f$.
 This similarity suggests that the input configuration search algorithm can serve as an alternative approach to feature selection algorithms, as both methods aim to identify informative and descriptive features or inputs.

-It is important to note that output configuration search does not necessarily imply the identification of the least informative features.
-In fact, based on the experiments, it can be observed that the feature order resulting from input search does not correspond to the inverse order obtained from output search.